 The Societal and Legal Implications of Counter-Terrorism

-In a recently-completed project I led an international and inter-disciplinary team considering the implications of counter-terrorism for law and society through the prism of three governing ideas: impact, legitimacy and effectiveness.
-This work took place within the context of an FP7 funded project entitled SECILE which I led in Durham.
+In a European Commission funded project (SECILE) I led an international and inter-disciplinary team considering the implications of counter-terrorism for law and society through the prism of three governing ideas: impact, legitimacy and effectiveness.
 The project ran from May 2013-November 2014, and has now culminated in a major edited collection published by Routledge (de Londras & Doody (eds), The Impact, Legitimacy and Effectiveness of EU Counter-Terrorism (2015)).
 You can also access the project deliverables without charge here.

 My chapter in the collection is entitled “Governance Gaps in EU counter terrorism: implications for democracy and constitutionalism”.
 In it I argue that the making and implementation of EU counter-terrorism raises serious questions as to the extent to which this limb of the Union’s activities is undertaken in accordance with the constitutionalist spirit of the Union and, if not, what implications this may have for constitutionalism and legitimacy within the EU.
 Although some of these concerns have been doctrinally (if not yet practically) resolved through the dissolution of the three pillars and further empowerment of the European Parliament in the Lisbon Treaty, a number of fundamental concerns persist.
 The chapter starts by outlining the scope of the EU’s counter-terrorism activities since 2001, before going on to consider the paper’s framing concepts of constitutionalism and legitimacy.
 Building on this, the paper then assess EU counter-terrorism by reference to provenance, process, democratic oversight and effectiveness in order to consider the extent to which EU constitutionalism may be compromised or called into question in the field of counter-terrorism as so far engaged with by the Union.
 I argue that the EU experiences constitutionalist tensions in the making and implementation of counter-terrorism law and policy, some of which are resolved by the courts of the EU, but the nature of which point to the need to build further constitutionalist structures into EU counter-terrorism.